 This is the last place anyone saw Elias Croehe.
 He was drinking a tropical milkshake and staring out at the ocean.

-After he disappeared, they looked for him everywhere.
+After he disappeared, his family and friends looked for him everywhere.
 On the beach, around the neighborhood.
-His friends went back to the park by the beach every day for two weeks.
+They went back to the park by the beach every day for two weeks.
+To no avail.

 The Coast Guard kept watch for his body but it never washed ashore.
 Nobody knows if he went near the water at all.
 Elias didn’t know how to swim, and he didn’t really like the ocean.
 He just came here for the view.